bryndavis-stripe/timetracker/README.md

 * Adds the entry to a CSV file
 * Start the scheduler

-## Scheduled prompts
+## Scheduled timetracking prompts
-* Automatically prompts for entries every 30 minutes from 9:30 AM to 5:30 PM
+* Same as the above, but automatically prompts for entries every 30 minutes from 9:30 AM to 5:30 PM
 * Only runs on business days (Monday-Friday)
 * Saves all entries to the CSV file

+## Manage projects
+Creates a persisted list of pre-defined projects you'll log against

 ## Display CSV import instructions
 Shows step-by-step instructions for importing the CSV file into Google Calendar